 It is an incredible time to be a Rangers fan in what has been one of the most dominant showings in recent history for the club both in the league and in Europe throughout the season so far, but they were not found nearly as happy when a photo of their Ibrox Stadium did the rounds on social media recently – a photo which featured Rangers’ famous and historical stadium adorned by a piece of writing which initially seemed to have been put there by salty Celtic supporters.

-The photo featured the outside of the stadium covered with an edit which read “1 LEAGUE TITLE” as oppose to “55 LEAGUE TITLES”.
+The photo featured the outside of the stadium covered with an edit which read “1 LEAGUE TITLE” as opposed to “55 LEAGUE TITLES”.

 Suspected to be put up by Celtic supporters mocking the fact that no matter how dominant the Gers were this season – it is still their first league success in a long while because according to them, the old club died when they went into administration then liquidation back in 2012.